htw-imi-showtime/showtime-website/content/ws25/bachelor/b2-food4future-ar-campusguide/_optional_subpage2.md

 In addition, the project could be extended with **more interactive games** to further support playful learning.
 A **3D navigation system with guiding arrows** could also be added to visually lead users through the campus and make orientation even easier.

+The implementation of these and other future extensions depends on the **food4future team** and their ongoing research.
+As their project provides new data and results, our guide can continue to grow.

+We would like to express a **special thanks** to the team for the opportunity to collaborate on this project.
+Their expertise and support were essential in creating a reliable foundation for our work.
+Furthermore, we want to thank our two supervisors for their constant guidance and support.
+Their valuable tips and close collaboration throughout the process helped us reach our goals.

+{{<team-member image="logo.png">}}

 {{</section>}}